axiao01/Image-To-Text-Captions/README.md

 - Generate a caption for a sample image.

 - You can change the training parameters in the Setup and Configureation section

+### 6. Running the Notebook (Transformer)
+Start Jupyter Notebook or JupyterLab from the project directory:

+Open the Img2Text_Final_Optimized.ipynb notebook.

+Run all the cells in order.
+The notebook will automatically:

+Download necessary NLTK data.

+Build a custom vocabulary from image captions.

+Apply data augmentation and load the Flickr dataset.

+Extract image features using a pre-trained ResNet-50 model.

+Train a Transformer Decoder model for caption generation.

+Generate captions for sample images.

+Evaluate results using BLEU score.

+You can customize training parameters in the Setup and Configuration section.